clinicedc/edc-metadata/README.md

 [![Build Status](https://travis-ci.org/clinicedc/edc-metadata.svg?branch=develop)](https://travis-ci.org/clinicedc/edc-metadata) [![Coverage Status](https://coveralls.io/repos/github/clinicedc/edc-metadata/badge.svg?branch=develop)](https://coveralls.io/github/clinicedc/edc-metadata?branch=develop)

 `edc-metadata` puts a "metadata" layer on top of your data collection forms, namely CRFs and Requisitions.
-The "metadata" can be used on a data entry dashboard as is done by `edc_dashboard` or by a data manager to review the completion status of required forms.
+The "metadata" is used on the data entry dashboard as is done by `edc_dashboard`.
+Metadata may also be queried directly by a data manager to review the completion status of CRF and Requisition forms.

 Metadata is stored in two models, `CrfMetaData` and `RequisitionMetaData`.
 One metadata record is created per form per visit.
-Metadata for a visit is only created for the forms specified for that visit in the visit schedule.
+Metadata only exists for the forms of a visit defined in the visit schedule.

-Metadata is created for each visit when the `visit` model is saved. `edc_metadata` reads from the `visit_schedule` to decide what CRF and REQUISITION metadata to create for a visit.
+Metadata model instances are created for each visit when the `visit` model is saved. `edc_metadata` reads from the `visit_schedule` to decide which CRF and REQUISITION metadata model instances to create for a visit.
 (Note: See `edc_visit_schedule`)

-Metadata is guaranteed to exist for every form in every visit where the visit form has been completed.
+Metadata is guaranteed to exist for every form defined in a visit after the visit form has been completed.

 ## `metadata` model instances

-Each  `metadata` model instance, `CrfMetadata` or `RequisitionMetadata`, is "owned" by some other CRF or REQUISITION model listed in the `visit_schedule`.
+Each  `metadata` model instance, `CrfMetadata` or `RequisitionMetadata`, is managed by an actual CRF or REQUISITION model listed in the `visit_schedule`.

 `CrfMetadata` model instances are created for each CRF listed in the visit schedule.
 That is, if the visit schedule schedules a CRF for 5 different visits, 5 `CrfMetadata` model instances will eventually be created.
 Metadata model instances are created when the `visit` model for a timepoint is saved.

-When you  `save` a CRF within a visit, the `entry_status` of the the metadata instance's it owns is updtaed from `REQUIRED` to `KEYED`.
+When you  `save` a CRF within a visit, the `entry_status` of the the metadata instance's it manages is updated from `REQUIRED` to `KEYED`.

 The same applies to `RequisitionMetadata` for REQUISITIONS.

 ### Entry status

 By default the `entry_status` field attribute is set to `REQUIRED`.
-You can change the default per CRF to `NOT_REQUIRED` in your declaration in the visit schedule.
+You can change the default of each CRF to `NOT_REQUIRED` in your declaration in the visit schedule.
 See `visit_schedule.crf`.

 The same applies to REQUISITIONS.